bodiem13/Relo/data/amenities/data-import/README.md

 # RELO amenity data download tool

 This script downloads amenities data from the Foursquare Places API and saves the list by state.
-Once all states' data is downloaded, the same script can be used to merge all the CSVs to a single CSV file.
+Once all states' data is downloaded, the same script can be used to merge all the CSVs into a single CSV file.

 ## Pre requisites: